casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Configure the database connection

-Configure the connection details in [project-oracle.yml](myapp/src/main/resources/project-oracle.yml).
-Also configure the JDBC URL in [myapp/om.xml](myapp/pom.xml).
-See the Thorntail documentation for all configuration options.
+Configure the JDBC URL in [myapp/pom.xml](myapp/pom.xml).
+See the Thorntail documentation for other configuration options.

-## Running the application
+## Building and running the application

-To run the application from the command line with an Oracle database:
+To build and run the application from the command line with an Oracle database:

-    $ mvn package -Poracle,\!h2
+    $ mvn package -Poracle
-    $ java -jar target/myapp-thorntail.jar -Soracle
+    $ java -jar target/myapp-1.0.0-SNAPSHOT-thorntail.jar -Soracle

 ## Running from Docker